-Fit – something I’ve never been, but something that had to become a priority.
+Fit.
+It’s a word thrown about almost constantly.
+The ultimate destination on the journey to ‘your best self’, and all that.
+Fit is something I’ve never been, but something that had to become a priority in recent times.
 Here’s why.

 Earlier this year, I decided I was going to try and sort my health out a bit.
 This wasn’t any kind of ‘weight-loss journey’ waffle, it was legit concern about my health.

-For this, we need to travel back a couple of years.
-Small-Me was about 2 and I was skinny as a rake.
-I mean, 8 stone of skinny.
-Now, I’ve never in my life been a slim bird.
+For this, we need to travel back in time a couple of years.
+Small-Me was about two at this point and I was skinny as a rake.
+I mean, eight stone of skinny.
+Now, I’ve never in my life been a slim person, and certainly never that slim.

 Prior to having Small-Me, I was a solid size 12-14 and 100% not bothered about it, whatsoever.
-As a short woman, that size wasn’t especially flattering on me, but I’ve never been the type of person to take notice of that stuff in any way shape or form.
+As a short woman, that size wasn’t especially flattering on me, but I’ve never really been the type of person to take notice of that stuff in any way shape or form.
+Body image issues have a massive effect on most women, but thankfully I’ve managed to avoid them for the most part up to now.

 I was happy enough, and really, the more of me, the better, right?

-Anyhow, I got bigger during pregnancy, as you do, and then once I had my little girl, that didn’t change that drastically.
+Anyhow, I got way, way bigger during pregnancy, as you do, and then once I had my little girl, that didn’t change that drastically.
 But then, strangely, something unexpected happened.
 After a while, I started to drop in size.
-And again, and again, until one day I realised I’d skinnied-out at around 8stone 9oz.
+And again, and again, until one day I realised I’d skinnied-out at around 8 stone 9oz.

 I was also extremely tired, which isn’t actually unusual for me (more on that later), but I realised that although I was suddenly slim, I now felt incredibly unhealthy.

 Ironically, this was around the time that people started to compliment me on how good I looked…or that I’d ‘disappeared’.
-Now, I know a lot of people crave that shit, but such feedback made me feel extremely uncomfortable – and before anyone starts piping up with ‘shut up Ar, wish I had that problem’, you can go right ahead and clam up, because you’d feel exactly the same if someone turned around to you and chirped up with ‘Oh my God, you’ve BALLOONED!
+Now, I know a lot of people crave that shit, but such feedback made me feel extremely uncomfortable – and before anyone starts piping up with ‘oh do shut up, I wish I had that problem’, you can go right ahead and clam up, because you’d feel exactly the same if someone turned around to you and chirped up with ‘Oh my God, you’ve BALLOONED!
 You look so big now!’

-There’s nothing lucky about waking yourself up in the night because you’ve rolled onto your own actual pelvis and thought you’d been stabbed in the pants by your own bones, trust me.
+There’s nothing lucky about waking yourself up in the night because you’ve rolled onto your own actual pelvis and thinking you’ve been stabbed in the pants by your own bones, trust me.

 It really surprised me how much focus there was on weight loss, and almost none on strength building and healthy weight gain for slim women.
 I realised that this was something I was going to have to try and work out for myself.